Skip to main content

 No Delta Data

--- Check if subscription exists
+-- Check if a subscription exists for this pipeline

 SELECT * FROM sap_odp_show_subscriptions()

-WHERE data_source = 'VBAK$F';
+WHERE subscriber_proc = 'NIGHTLY_ETL';

 Debugging Tips

-SET debug_mode = true;
+SET erpl_trace_enabled = TRUE;

 -- Preview data structure